Tonybesto/DevOps_Projects/project-8/project8.md

 ## CONFIGURE APACHE AS A LOAD BALANCER
 ---

-Before we produce with the project we need to make sure we have the following prerequisites
+Before we proceed with the project we need to make sure we have the following prerequisites

 Prerequisites:

-Make sure that you have following servers installed and configured within Project-7:
+Make sure that you have following servers are installed and configured within Project-7:

-* Two RHEL8 Web Servers
+* Two RHEL 8 Web Servers
 * One MySQL DB Server (based on Ubuntu 20.04)
-* One RHEL8 NFS server
+* One RHEL 8 NFS server

 ![Architecture](./Images/architecture%20for%20project%208.PNG)

 ### Configure Apache As A Load Balancer

-1. Create an Ubuntu Server 20.04 EC2 instance and name it Project-8-apache-lb, so your EC2 list will look like this:
+1. Create an Ubuntu Server 20.04 EC2 instance and name it `Project-8-apache-lb`, so your EC2 list will look like this:

 ![Apache Loadbalancer](./Images/apache%20load-balancer%20instance.PNG)

-2. Open TCP port 80 on Project-8-apache-lb by creating an Inbound Rule in Security Group.
+2. Open TCP port 80 on `Project-8-apache-lb` by creating an Inbound Rule in Security Group.

 ![TCP port](./Images/TCp%20port%2080.PNG)

-3. Install Apache Load Balancer on Project-8-apache-lb server and configure it to point traffic coming to LB to both Web Servers:
+3. Install Apache Load Balancer on `Project-8-apache-lb` server and configure it to point traffic coming to LB to both Web Servers:

 ### Install apache2
 ```